April 2024 (Revised June 2025)

 Abstract:

-We use microdata on the phases of commercial construction projects to document three facts regarding time-to-plan lags: (1) plan times are long—about 1.5 years on average—and highly variable, (2) roughly one-third of projects are abandoned in planning, (3) property price appreciation reduces the likelihood of abandonment.
-We construct a model with endogenous planning starts and abandonment that matches these facts.
-Endogenous abandonment make short-term building supply more elastic, as price shocks immediately affect the exercise of construction options rather than just planning starts.
-The model has the testable implication that supply is more elastic when there are more “shovel ready” projects available to advance to construction.
-We use local projections to validate that this prediction holds in the cross-section for U.S. cities.
+We use microdata on the phases of commercial construction projects to document three facts regarding the sector's time-to-plan lags: (1) plan times are long and highly variable, (2) nearly half of projects in planning are abandoned, and (3) property price appreciation reduces the likelihood of abandonment.
+We write down a tractable model of endogenous planning starts and abandonment that can match these facts.
+The model also has the testable implication that supply is more elastic when there are more "shovel ready" projects ready for construction.
+We use local projections to validate this prediction in the cross-section for US cities.

-Keywords: Commercial real estate, Construction, Time to plan
+Keywords: Building supply elasticities, Commercial real estate, Construction, Time-to-plan

 PDF: Full Paper